 Free Application for Federal Student Aid (FAFSA)

 Complete the FAFSA in order to be considered for student financial aid from Federal, State, and University programs that include financial need as a criteria.
 Also, a FAFSA must be on file with Millikin if you wish to obtain a student loan.
 Millikin’s School Code is 001724.
 In order to sign the FAFSA electronically, you will need to have a FSA ID.
 Both the student and the parent will need a FSA ID.
 You can create your FSA ID here: fsaid.ed.gov.
 Once your FSA ID is activated, you can continue to the FAFSA site at www.fafsa.gov.
-Beginning 2017-18 the FAFSA site will be ready for you to file your FAFSA October 1, 2016.
+FAFSA filing now begins October 1st of each year!!
+Need help?
+Click here for an online video!!!

 Student Aid Report (SAR)

 After completing the FAFSA, you will receive a report of the information you submitted, or a SAR.
 Review this information thoroughly and make any corrections necessary.
 You can return anytime to www.fafsa.gov to review, print, or correct your information OR you can contact Millikin to make these changes for you.
 Accurate information is very important to ensure a correct financial aid package.